 What’s the skinny?
-If you follow NVIDIA on Twitter you will know that they have been working tirelessly to try and pump us all up for the release of their upcoming Ampere release.
-NVIDIA isn’t satisfied with just the odd ‘leak’ or hyped tweet.
+If you follow NVIDIA on Twitter, you will know that they have been working tirelessly to try and pump us all up for the release of their upcoming Ampere release.
+NVIDIA isn’t satisfied with just the odd ‘leak’ or hype tweet.
 NVIDIA carved out an entire month for their hype train.

-Now however all the marketing and hype from social media to YouTube ‘reviewers’ seems to be in an effort to get everyone to upgrade every cycle.
-Lets face it, YouTube reviewers are basically paid infomercials, brought to you by people you choose to watch.
-Its marketing genius if you think about it, an infomercial that you not only choose to watch but enjoy watching.
+Now, however, all the marketing and hype from social media to YouTube ‘reviewers’ seems to be to get everyone to upgrade every cycle.
+Let’s face it, YouTube reviewers are paid infomercials, brought to you by people you choose to watch.
+It’s a marketing genius if you think about it, an infomercial that you not only choose to watch but enjoy watching.

 NVIDIA teaser video

 The wait is nearly over, and NVIDIA’s new 3000 series GPU’s will hopefully drive the industry forward.
-Allowing for better games in the future as well as higher resolution without completely sacrificing frame rates.
-It’s possible these cards will be able to take advantage of PCIe 4.0 and finally allow for high refresh rate 4k gaming.
+NVIDIA pushing the industry forward will Allow for better games in the future as well as higher resolution without completely sacrificing frame rates.
+These cards may be able to take advantage of PCIe 4.0 and finally allow for high refresh rate 4k gaming.